Burnes fans 10 straight to tie record, Brewers rip Cubs 10-0

 ROSTER MOVE

 Milwaukee recalled LHP Hoby Milner from Triple-A Nashville and returned LHP Aaron Ashby to the farm team.
+Milner pitched a scoreless ninth

 TRAINER’S ROOM